UoL-SoCS/cmp3103-ws/README.md

    - Wait for container build (~5 minutes on first run, downloading the full image with all dependencies)

 4. **Verify Container Environment:**
-   Look for "Dev Container: ..." in the bottom-left corner of VSCode
+   Look for "Dev Container: ..." in the bottom-right corner of VSCode

 ## 🤖 Running the Demo